marcmorente/connect4game/README.md

 # Connect 4 game

-Connect 4 is a two-player strategy game where the goal is to be the first to line up four of your colored discs in a row, either horizontally, vertically, or diagonally, on a grid of six rows and seven columns.
-It's a fast-paced and engaging game of skill and tactics.
+The Connect 4 game is a classic strategy game in which 2 players go head-to-head in a battle to own the grid!

+Players choose yellow or red discs.
+They drop the discs into the grid, starting in the middle or at the edge to stack their colored discs upwards, horizontally, or diagonally.
+Use strategy to block opponents while aiming to be the first player to get 4 in a row to win.
+The Connect 4 game is a great choice for a play date, a rainy day activity, or anytime your kids want a fun game to play with a friend.
+It's fun to go 4 the win!
+For ages 6 and up.

 ## Requirements